-Felix Gonzalez-Torres lives and works in New York City.
-His bibliography lists shows in major museums and galleries across this country and in Europe, including recent solo exhibitions at the Museum of Contemporary Art in Los Angeles, the Hirschhorn Museum and Sculpture Garden in Washington, D.C., and the Renaissance Society in Chicago.
+Felix Gonzalez-Torres (1957-1996) lived and worked in New York City.
+His bibliography lists shows in major museums and galleries across this country and in Europe, including solo exhibitions at the Museum of Contemporary Art in Los Angeles, the Hirschhorn Museum and Sculpture Garden in Washington, D.C., and the Renaissance Society in Chicago.
 A major survey of his work was held at the Guggenheim Museum in February 1995, curated by Nancy Spector.

-Gonzalez-Torres is in the habit of using simple materials to express often complex, even conflicting notions.
+Gonzalez-Torres is known for his use of simple materials to express often complex, even conflicting notions.
 His medium is paper, pieces of wrapped candy, a string of lights, or a beaded curtain.
 The environment for his work can be the cityscape surrounding one of his billboards – this is his “outdoor art,” he specifies, not public art.
 “Just because it’s out on the street doesn’t make it public.”
 Or his audience may be the individual collector who purchases an empty box on the promise that the artist will fill it – over time – with objects.
-Gonzalez-Torres also exhibits his work in museums and art galleries, reaching the usual audience through unusual means.
-He has arranged stacks of paper, sheets of which were available to anyone who wanted to take them.
+Gonzalez-Torres’ work is exhibited in museums and art galleries, reaching the usual audience through unusual means.
+He arranged stacks of paper, sheets of which were available to anyone who wanted to take them.
 The unlimited edition of paper was then replenished from time to time, maintaining the work within the artist’s required parameters.
-The artist says, “I want my artwork to look like something else, non-artistic yet beautifully simple.”
+The artist said, “I want my artwork to look like something else, non-artistic yet beautifully simple.”

 According to Simon Watney, London-based critic and writer: